vindolin/HomeBase14/README.md

 I am continually refactoring past errors and incorporating new devices as they become part of our household.

+The app currently runs in desktop mode under Linux/Windows/OSX and Android/iOS.

-This app let's me control/monitor the following devices via MQTT messages:
+The following devices can be controlled/monitored via MQTT messages:

 #### Zigbee
 * Window blinds (single and dual)